DanialHaiderTarar/Farm_Smart/README.md

 - **Transfer Learning**: Pre-trained on ImageNet, fine-tuned on grains
 - **Feature Rich**: 768-dimensional feature vectors (ViT Base)

-### Advantages over CNNs
-- Better handling of grain texture variations
-- Superior performance on fine-grained classification
-- More interpretable attention patterns
-- Robust to image orientation and scale

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.